qfwc258/circuidipity/content/posts/2017-07-15-virtualbox-debian-stretch.md

 **Scenario:** I want to SSH from my HOST to GUEST.
 Default configuration supplies GUEST with a NAT interface for internet access but no HOST<->GUEST connectivity.
 A solution for local access is creating a **host-only adapter**.

 ### HOST

-Navigate to Virtualbox's `File->Preferences->Network`, select `Host-only Networks`, click `Adds new host-only network` to create `vboxnet0`.
-Default setup is interface address `192.168.56.1` with DHCP enabled.
+In the Virtualbox control panel, select `Global Tools` then `Host Network Manager`.
+Click `Create` and a new host-only network card - `vboxnet0` - is enabled with a default address `192.168.56.1` and DHCP enabled.

+Close `Host Network Manager` and return to `Machine Tools`.

 Select the GUEST VM and in `Machine->Settings->Network` click on `Adapter 2`, enable network adapter attached to `Host-only Adapter`, and select `vboxnet0`.